EckoTan0804/hugo-blox-resume/content/docs/finance/book/i-will-teach-u-to-be-rich/04_conscious_spending.md

 - ***Unknown irregular events***

   - Starting by allocating $50/month for unexpected expenses
-  - if luckily there is money left over in the account by the end of the year: save half of it—and spend half on something fun.
+  - If luckily there is money left over in the account by the end of the year: save half of it—and spend half on something fun.

 With each month that goes by, you’ll get a more accurate picture of your spending.
 After about a year or two, you’ll have a very accurate understanding of how to project.
 The beginning is hard, but it only gets easier.

-### **The “Problem” of Extra Income**
+### **The “problem” of extra income**

 - **Unexpected one-time income**
   - Use 50 percent of it for fun —usually buying something I’ve been eyeing for a long time